Introducing a Breast Cancer Clinical Trial,

 Premenopausal women may have

-a better treatment option
+a better treatment option.

 EVANGELINE has Greek origins meaning "good news".
 Atossa hopes to bring more patients good news by developing improved treatments for breast cancer.